mckib2/BPCS_common/README.txt

-This packacge contains an implementation of the Belief-Propagation strategy for compressed sensing.
+This package contains an implementation of the Belief-Propagation strategy for compressed sensing.
 It is a BETA version, but feel free to give feedback to fk@espci.fr and jean.barbier.cs@gmail.com